Arelera/arel.dev/src/content/experience/konzek.md

 ---
 company: Konzek
 position: Web Developer
-startDate: 2021-01-01
+startDate: 2021-03-01
-endDate: 2021-12-31
+endDate: 2021-05-01
-technologies: [TypeScript, Astro]
+technologies: [TypeScript, Gatsby, SASS, TailwindCSS, Puppeteer]
-description: I worked on the frontend of the Konzek website, which is a platform for buying and selling used goods.
+description: Worked on a landing page of a Gatsby website and maintained web applications.
 bulletPoints:
-  - Built a custom CMS for the website using Astro and Next.js
+  - Implemented new designs for a Gatsby website
-  - Developed a custom search engine for the website using Algolia
+  - Maintained web applications using Gatsby, SASS, and TailwindCSS
-  - Implemented a custom payment gateway for the website using Stripe
+  - Automated data extraction using Puppeteer
 ---